 Related topic: Should you format USB to FAT32 or NTFS?

 What's FAT32?
-FAT32 is regarded as the default file system for external drives, especially the removable USB flash drives and SD memory cards.
-It's the most compatible file system that can be used on major devices and operating systems like Windows and macOS.
+FAT32 is regarded as the default file system for external drives, especially removable USB flash drives and SD memory cards.
+It's the most compatible file system for major devices and operating systems like Windows and macOS.
 So, the advantage of using FAT32 is portability.

 - Formatting the USB flash drive will delete all the content on the device.
 Please make sure that you have backed up everything on the drive you want to save before the operations.